JPT96/JPT-96-Project3-Resubmission-/README.md

 ### acknowledgements
-    This project is based on a Code Institute
+    - This project is based on a Code Institute template (https://github.com/Code-Institute-Org/python-essentials-template)
+    - This project was done without the guidance of a mentor due to lack of availability and it's due date.